Ebonrul/HelloWorld/README.md

 1. https://github.com/Ebonrul/HelloWorld/
 2. https://ebonrul.github.io/HelloWorld/

+:man_facepalming:
-####:man_facepalming: Since the website is hosted on github and points to the repo, I wasn't sure if I was supossed to submit both.
+since the website is hosted on github and points to the repo, I wasn't sure if I was supossed to submit both.